 Business Computer Applications is designed to give students hands-on experience with popular software applications.
 The course also covers current introductory topics in computing such as computer software & hardware, internet, network security, databases, and ethics in IS among others.
-P: Sophomore status

 BUS ADM 362.
 Introduction to Human Resource Management.
 3 Credits.